manymoments/manymoments.github.io/_posts/2019-11-01-primary-backup.markdown

       state, output = apply(cmd, state)
       send output to the client library
    // View change
-   on missing "heartbeat" from primary in the last t time units:
+   on missing "heartbeat" from primary in the last t + $\Delta$ time units:
       view = view + 1
       if view == j
-         send <"view change" j> to all client libraries send resend to all replicas (in order)
+         send ("view change", j) to all client libraries send resend to all replicas (in order)
    // Heartbeat from primary
    if no client message for some predetermined time t: